 Program Increment Planning or PI Planning is a pivotal SAFe event.
-It’s considered mandatory in SAFe and you may find it useful for your organisation as well.
+It’s considered mandatory in SAFe and you may find it useful for your organization as well.
 You may already do Release Planning and some if not all of these are relevant for you as well.
 It’s performed on a regular cadence, quarterly usually, and is a face to face event in the same location or simultaneously in multiple locations for distributed teams.
 It’s aim is to create agreement on a plan for delivering objectives (called PI Objectives) for the next Program Increment (PI).
 It aims to set up a plan to deliver working software to the customer and therefore accrue value for the customer and feedback from the marketplace.

 PI planning has a standard agenda starting with presentations of the business context and goals, planning of the work, identifying risks and dependencies and feedback loops to adapt the plan from learning such that objectives can be met.
 The SAFe role of Release Train Engineer prepares for and facilitates all these activities over a 2 day period and follows up after PI Planning, also called Big Room Planning, to deal with outstanding issues and facilitates the delivery of the increment.

 It’s not about tools to execute the event, however, selection of the right tool will only help to make the event run as smooth as possible.
-How can ScrumDo help?.
+How can ScrumDo help?

 Preparation is key to help create the right conditions for an engaging PI planning event.
 SAFe describes areas of readiness: Organizational, Content and Facility readiness.
 ScrumDo can play a part in visualizing Organizational and Content Readiness.
 It can be used during the event as part of Facility Readiness.
 How specifically can ScrumDo help?